cauanrricardo/selenium-webdriver-automation/08-Page-Object-Model-selenium/src/main/java/com/testautomation/core/Readme.md

 # 📂 Project Structure

-The source code is located in the `main/java` directory under the package `br.com.cauan`.
+The source code is located in the `main/java` directory under the package `package com.testautomation`.
-The `br.com.cauan` package contains main classes:
+The `com.testautomation.core;` package contains main classes:

 ###  `DriverFactory.java`